PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_blocks.md

 Now that we have established a coarse-grained model for tracking the concentrations of two types of particles as they diffuse in their environment, we will add reactions to the simulation.

-Recall that we our reaction-diffusion simulation has three reactions.
+Recall that our reaction-diffusion simulation has three reactions.

 1. A "feed" reaction by which new *A* particles are fed into the system at a constant rate.
 2. A "death" reaction by which *B* particles are removed from the system at a rate proportional to their current concentration.